Introduction to 'Visitor' Galleries

-Tree of Manganari sees the interaction between the woman, solemnly dressed in traditional style, and an Aegean Cypress.
-Placed on a grave, there perhaps for centuries, the Tree of equal age with two sturdy arms and extending branches, whose foliage is seen solely in their uppermost areas, clings to life year after year.
-The embrace they share is meaningful and touching.
+Tree of Manganari sees the interaction between the woman, solemnly dressed as tradition requires, and a Phoenician Juniper.
+Placed on a grave perhaps there for centuries, the slow growing tree, quite possibly of equal age, with its two sturdy arms and extending branches whose foliage is seen solely in their uppermost areas, clings to life year after year.
+The gentle embrace they share is meaningful and touching.

 Basic Steps by its title proposes progressive motion.
-Situated between two age-old, country terraces, the unusual flight of steps in stone takes the energetically refined lady upwards towards a patiently waiting, able-bodied olive and its many siblings near and far.
+Situated between two age-old, country terraces, the unusual flight of steps in stone takes the energetically refined lady upwards towards a healthy olive tree, with branches in abundance, and its many siblings near and far.